 - Complaint preventive measures in the form of consent forms, model certificates, record keeping, Bulletins dealing with best defensive practice and Notices regarding issues of direct and immediate importance to members.

-- A weekly newsletter (Barks ‘n Bytes) in which actual cases defended by the VDA are discussed and analysed.
+- A regular newsletter (Barks ‘n Bytes) in which actual cases defended by the VDA are discussed and analysed.

 I have been a member of the VDA almost since its inception, and since 2005 in Australia.
 They have given me great advice and have put a great reply together for a litigious client at the board .